BoilerplateHQ/.github/profile/README.md

 Looking for documentation?
 Our comprehensive guides and docs can be found at mutiple places, depending on the type of Product:

 1. Each publicly-accessible Product will have their documentation (1) on the Product's page on our website and (2) in the respective public GitHub Repo.
-2. Each other Product will have their documentation (1) on our website in the [BoilerplateHQ Docs](https://boilerplatehq.com/docs), (2) in the zip-file of the Product you purchased, and (3) in the respective private GitHub Repo, if you Pro Access.
+2. Each other Product will have their documentation (1) on our website in the [BoilerplateHQ Docs](https://boilerplatehq.com/docs), (2) in the zip-file of the Product you purchased, and (3) in the respective private GitHub Repo.

 Other than that: